huy-dai/c2c_ctf_2021/qualifers/solutions.md

 As three blind mice?
 ~~~

-except the last line has been altered to say "flag{three blind mice}
+except the last line has been altered to say "flag{three blind mice}"

 Flag: flag{three blind mice}